 Individuals and small groups conduct studies of these types across glaciological settings ranging from the Greenland and Antarctic ice sheets, ice caps, alpine glaciers in low, mid, and high latitudes.
-Versatile drills required for 200-year arrays exist in various states of repair in the current U.S. inventory.
-They are used often, and need to be maintained in top form so that they are functional and can be quickly deployed to the field.
+Versatile drills required for 200-year arrays exist in the current U.S. inventory, but are in need of upgrade.
+They are used often, and need to be upgraded and continuously maintained so that they are functional and can be quickly deployed to the field.
 Requirements for drills to achieve these and other ice coring goals are listed in Table 1.
 The Long Range Drilling Technology Plan describes the agile drills in detail and discusses their current condition.
-New additions needed, include a very lightweight 5 cm diameter "backpack drill" for alpine shallow coring, and a hand auger capable of clean, horizontal, 2m-deep coring from glacier sides with the auger carried on a backpack and operated by a single drill operator.
+New additions that may be required include a very lightweight 5 cm diameter "backpack drill" for alpine shallow coring; a support for a hand auger capable of clean, horizontal, 2 m-deep coring from glacier sides with the auger carried on a backpack and operated by a single drill operator, and an upgraded thermal drill for collection of cores from temperate ice where water is present.